-The full benefit amount is \$36,500 and will be adjusted annually for inflation.
+The full benefit amount starts at \$36,500 and will grow over time with inflation.
 Nearretirees born before January 1, 1968 can also earn partial benefits if they aren't able to meet contribution requirements for full benefits.
 The benefit amount is lifetime, not annual.